entropy-data/entropy-data-helm/README.md

 ## Ingress

 It is highly recommended to add an ingress with TLS protection that routes to the service.
-This Helm chart does not include an ingress resource, as the ingress and TLS configuration depends on your hoster and cluster configuration.
+This Helm chart does not include an ingress resource, as the ingress and TLS configuration depend on your hoster and cluster configuration.

 ## Support